 - organizations located outside of Ontario

 - employees of federal, provincial and municipal governments and sworn police officers.

 Any Ontario-based organization or Ontario resident may submit a nomination.

 The nomination period is now extended to Friday, January 13, 2017.
-The deadline for nominations is midnight on December 16, 2016.
+The deadline for nominations is midnight on Friday, January 13, 2017.
 All nominations must be submitted in writing and postmarked by that date.